The Québec maritime Blog

 5. Have fun on the water

 The Chaleur Bay area is also a popular destination for outdoor lovers.
-Test your sea legs with Pêche Sportive Baie-des-Chaleurs or Excursions L’Ormilou as you enjoy fishing for striped bass or participate in hauling lobster traps.
+Test your sea legs with Pêche Sportive Baie-des-Chaleurs as you enjoy fishing for plaice, mackerel and striped bass, a very challenging fish to catch!
 The Bonaventure River, one of the clearest in North America, is also a great place to have fun on the water.
 Explore the river’s estuary during a pontoon excursion with a guide at the Bioparc de la Gaspésie (after encountering caribou, beavers, cougars, wolves and other animals in this wildlife park), then head over to Cime Aventures for a canoeing, kayaking or rafting adventure!

 How many of these activities will you add to your bucket list as you plan your next vacation in the Chaleur Bay area?
 This segment of the Bas-Saint-Laurent – Gaspésie Tour has many surprises in store for you!